Lu-Dong-365/sentiment/README.md

  - finalweb.ipynb  extract the text and emoji and divide the tweets into six sentiment categories, store the results in six csv files.

 sampledata

-software	should	be	able	to	run	on	this	sample	data.
+software	could	run	on	this	sample	data.